-In a previous article ("Driving LEDs with Microcontrollers," N&V's April 2015 issue), I developed microcontroller-based hardware and software to control a matrix of 8x8 RGB LEDs.
+In a previous article, I developed microcontroller-based hardware and software to control a matrix of 8x8 RGB LEDs.
 I thought since I still had that hardware laying around, I would use it as a test bed for experimenting with Bluetooth.
 I had never done anything with Bluetooth before, so I thought it was about time I did.

 As you may know, Bluetooth is a standard for the short-range wireless interconnection used in cell phones, computers, and other electronic devices.
 According to Wikipedia, “It was originally conceived as a wireless alternative to RS-232 data cables.”
 Of course, today, Bluetooth is used for many purposes, including: